ampproject/amp.dev/_reference/spec.md

 `@font-face`, `@keyframes`, `@media`, `@supports`.

 `@import` will not be allowed.
-Other may be added in the future.
+Others may be added in the future.

 #### Author stylesheets